OdinProAgrica/hpycc/README.rst

 Issues, Bugs, Comments?
 -----------------------
-Use the github tools to report them, any contributions welcome.
+Please use the package's github: https://github.com/OdinProAgrica/hpycc

+Any contributions are also welcome.